 Most of these sites were either defaced.
 Others had their traffic redirected to malicious third-party sites or hosting known malware.

 What can you do to prevent your website from hackers?
-There are several things we do to protect our customer’s websites from hackers.
+There are several things we do to protect our customer’s websites from hackers including picking the right hosting company for your website.

 Here is how to achieve secure web hosting?